-The meal you eat before running serves to keep you from feeling hungry before and during running, and to maintain optimal blood sugar levels.
-The meal should contain a lot of carbohydrates, a moderate amount of protein, and be low in slow-digesting nutrients, such as fats and fibers.
+The meal you eat before running serves to keep you from feeling hungry before and during running and to maintain optimal blood sugar levels.
+The meal should contain a lot of carbohydrates, and a moderate amount of protein, and be low in slow-digesting nutrients, such as fats and fibers.

 If you run in the morning, you can run on an empty stomach or have a small carbohydrate-rich meal around twenty minutes before running, since your reserves have been depleted during the night.